slouloudis/reading-notes/README.md

 #### TypeScript.

 Superset of Javascript - Basically it's Javascript with some extra stuff.
-- Static-Type Checking - JavaScript is not a typed language, meaning that when you define a variable or function, you don't have to specify the data type (string, interger, float, boolean etc) Typescript adds the option to add types to JS
+- Static-Type Checking - JavaScript is not a typed language, meaning that when you define a variable or function, you don't have to specify the data type (string, integer, float, boolean etc) Typescript adds the option to add types to JS
 - Class and Module Support
 - Other ES6 features
 - Code less prone to errors/Robust